MAXIIIMVS/.dotfiles/README.md

 ## 🔒 License

-Feel free to use, fork, or learn from this — but keep your secrets out of your dotfiles 😉.
+Feel free to fork, or learn from this — but keep your secrets out of your dotfiles 😉.